Beginners Guide To Disney Pin Trading

 Scrapper Pins

 I did mention scrapper pins a little bit earlier, so let me touch back on that.
-You may have heard the term scrapper pin used by a Disney guest before.
-Some guests call them fake of Disney pins but since they’re so common at Walt Disney World and cast members are willing to accept them as a trade, I don’t think I can call them fake Disney pins.
+You may have heard the term “scrapper” used by a Disney guest before.
+Some guests say they are not real Disney pins but since they’re so common at Walt Disney World and cast members are willing to accept them as a trade, I don’t think I can call them fake pins.
 If anything they’re more of an unofficial Disney pin.

 If you think you have a scrapper whether you traded it for it or accidentally bought it no need to worry.
 Disney is really good about the policy that they will trade for that pin, they just want you to have fun and I really appreciate Disney for that policy.